henrikj242/rb-ksp/README.md

       ...
 ```

 So, in other words, I want all the pitch knobs to have the same range and default value, but different targets and correspondingly different labels.
 The yaml extract above show how to do this, I think...

+For this to work, we need to know which groups to change the pitch for, so that we may loop over them in the ruby code.
+Since we follow a strict system when it comes to the number of groups, and their order (with/without accent, RR-vairants, color-variants etc), so I feel confident about that part.

+So, to imagine how this would look in the yaml configuration, I would like to be able to specifiy a function per knob.